 ArchitectsEQUIP Xavier Claramunt, Martin Ezquerro, Pau Rodríguez, Marc Zaballa

-From the architect.
+Text description provided by the architects.
 The decision was taken to preserve a historic facade, despite the fact that it is not officially protected, and to insert the building between it and the party wall of the adjacent building.
 The new building treats the rooms as if they were shelves, using wells of the highly compact old district to afford a dramatic ambience to the common spaces, which are located below street level.
 The relationship of the neat and static facade, which yields a programme of conventional rooms with the other facades in the area, is imbued with a certain complexity and change.
 It uses a huge wrap that reflects the changing light of day on the facade of the new building.

 These decisions are all about space, but they are also about integration.
 Being very sombre and direct, we would have to say that the facade is conserved as a memory of the building that once stood there, but also as a tool for negotiating with the regulations and securing permission, yes sir right away yes sir, making it possible to recess the building on the ground floor, form a porch and open up an inner patio inside the utterly dense maze of streets in the area.
 Working thus with the legislation will render it possible to locate rooms on the ground floor, in turn solving the conditions of privacy with peculiar clustering systems, with light entering radically and split-level floors.